garrigoose/Trivia-Night/README.md

 This schedule will be used to keep track of your progress throughout the week and align with our expectations.

-You are **responsible** for scheduling time with your squad to seek approval for each deliverable by the end of the corresponding day, excluding `Saturday` and `Sunday`.
+You are **responsible** for scheduling time with your squad to seek approval for each deliverable by the end of the corresponding day.

 |  Day | Deliverable | Status
 |---|---| ---|